-Raksha Bandhan is on Wednesday 9 August 2006.
 Raksha means 'protection' and Bandhan means 'bond'.
 Raksha-bandhan is a bond of protection.
-This festival is more popular in northern India.
+Rakhi festival is more popular in northern India.
 Legend says that Indrani, the wife of Indra, started the practice of tying a rakhi.
 When the gods suffered a terrible defeat at the hands of the demons and Indra lost his kingdom, Indrani, following Vishnu's advice, prepared a charm as prescribed by the sacred texts and tied the thread around Indra's wrist.
 Indra easily defeated the demons by virtue of this thread and won back his kingdom.
 Tying a rakhi signifies the obligation of the strong to protect the weak.
 History records many instances of Hindu queens sending rakhis to Muslim kings to seek their help.
 Despite their differing faiths, the kings invariably provided help and honoured the significance of rakshabandhan as a tie of protection.

 Raksha Bandhan is a day for feasting.
 Sweets of all kinds, mainly Laddoos, Jalebi, Kesar Burfi, Balushai, Gulab Jamun and Rasgullas are the favourites.

 Badam Kaju Pista Burger

 Kaddu Kofta With Kulcha